 While there are a range of services available as part of the Google Analytics package, one of the most useful is its PageSpeed Insights services, which shows you exactly how your site is performing.

 This will look at all the pages on your website and give you a score between 0 and 100 – anything below 85 suggests you need improvements.
 It offers results for mobile and desktop sites, as well as suggestions for improvements for both ‘above the fold’ loading times and for full page loads.

 If you really want to dig into detail about your site performance, GTMetrix offers a great range of data.
 As well as checking your sites against Google’s PageSpeed metrics, it also compares it with the open-source YSlow metrics, before giving your site a grade from A to F.

-The free service lets you test your site’s performance across different connection types and from various locations.
+The free service lets you test your site’s performance across different connection types and from various locations and determine if you need an upgrade.
 If you want even more insight, the paid version lets you monitor your site on an hourly basis, and sends you alerts if your performance drops.

 It’s no wonder this tool is used by some of the web’s biggest companies, including PayPal, Spotify and GoDaddy, and has analysed more than 620 million pages and counting.

 There’s more to a good user experience than superfast page loading speeds, however.
 If you want more insight into how your site’s performing when it comes to engaging users, Hotjar is a great tool.